Need to talk? Call 1800 882 436.

 Child and family health nurses are also known as 'maternal and child health nurses' (in Victoria), 'community health nurses' (in Western Australia) and 'child health nurses' (in Queensland).

 In many parts of Australia, your maternity hospital or midwife will tell your local child health clinic about your new baby.
-The nurse will probably contact you a week or 2 after you've returned home to make an appointment for the first visit.
-Often this first visit is at your home.
+The nurse will probably contact you 1 to 2 weeks after your baby is born to make an appointment for the first visit.
+Often, this first visit is at your home.

-In the ACT and Queensland, or if you move to a new area with a young child, you may need to get in touch with the service yourself.
-Contact your local council or health service, or follow the links below to find a local service.
+In some states and territories, or if you move to a new area with a young child, you may need to get in touch with the service yourself.
+If you aren’t sure, it’s a good idea to ask your hospital midwife or doctor before you return home with your new baby.
+You can also contact your local council or health service, or follow the links below to find a local service.

 What does a child health nurse do?